harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - Created: 3/11/2020
 - Population: 44

 The data side.
-My friend [Nikete](https://twitter.com/nikete?lang=en) has an amazing network of data hackers and scientists who wanted to help out.
+My friend [Nikete](https://twitter.com/nikete?lang=en) has a great network of data hackers and scientists who wanted to help.
 We did a lot of work around visualizing hotspots from mobile phone carrier data, and some work around modeling COVID-19.
 It was a shorter-lived community, but we had a lot of fun trying to solve some big problems.

 ---